Stop Falling for CRM Hype: What Smart Financial Institutions Do Differently

 The ROI Promise

 "Our clients see 4x ROI within six months."
-This claim is nearly impossible to verify.
-CRM vendors do not control the variables that drive revenue at financial institutions.
-Market conditions, rate environment, member/customer relationships, and staff skill all matter more than software.
-A good CRM removes friction.
+The claim is nearly impossible to verify because the CRM vendor does not control the variables that drive revenue at a regulated financial institution.
+Market conditions, rate environment, customer and member relationships, and staff skill matter more than software.
+A good platform removes friction.
 It does not generate revenue on its own.

 Pipeline Visibility